Interview published in Psychologies Magazine, June 2009 —

-Psychologies Magazine: You live on Rue de l'Abbaye, the bell tower of the St Germain des Prés church serves as your landscape, and your apartment is the former library of a monastery: religion is a fixation for you!
+Psychologies Magazine: You live on Rue de l'Abbaye, the bell tower of the Saint-Germain-des-Prés church serves as your backdrop, and your apartment is the former library of a monastery: religion is clearly an obsession of yours!

-Frédéric Lenoir: No, I assure you it's pure chance!
-Every time I look for an apartment, I come across this kind of place.
-It's religion that pursues me!
+Frédéric Lenoir: No, I assure you it's pure coincidence!
+Every time I'm looking for an apartment, I stumble upon places like this.
+It's religion that's following me!

-And this choice of ringtone too, is it a coincidence?
+And this choice of ringtone too, was that a coincidence?

-It's the only one I found bearable on my phone!
+It was the only one I found tolerable on my phone!
 But it's true that I like the sound of bells.

-Because they are the three masters of life who have most influenced my personal journey.
-These are three encounters I had between the ages of 13 and 20, and to whom I owe becoming who I am today.
+Because they are the three mentors who have most profoundly influenced my personal journey.
+These are three encounters I had between the ages of 13 and 20, and to whom I owe the person I am today.

 How did you discover them?

-Yes, my parents were believers and practitioners, but for them, faith was above all openness to others; they helped lots of people, some even lived with us for a while...
-This gave me a good image of Christianity, but at the same time, there was the catechism and its ready-made definitions that seemed absurd to me.
-At the age of 10-12, I stopped going to church.
-Philosophy and Buddhism took over my existential questions.
-Until one day, having decided to meditate for a few days in a former Cistercian abbey in Brittany, I came across the Gospel of John.
-Like those of Socrates and Buddha, Jesus' words struck me.
-But even more: Jesus touched my heart.
-It was a devastating emotion.
+Yes, my parents were believers and practicing Catholics, but for them, faith was primarily about openness to others; they helped many people, some even lived with us for a while… This gave me a positive image of Christianity, but at the same time, there was the catechism and its ready-made definitions, which seemed absurd to me.
+At the age of 10 or 12, I stopped going to church.
+Philosophy and Buddhism took over in my existential questions.
+Until one day, having decided to spend a few days meditating in an old Cistercian abbey in Brittany, I came across the Gospel of John.
+Like the words of Socrates and Buddha, the words of Jesus struck me deeply.
+But even more than that: Jesus touched my heart.
+It was a thunderous emotion.
 I cried for hours without knowing why.
-That was more than 25 years ago, and since then, these three masters of life have accompanied me.
-Jesus differently from others: I speak to him as one speaks to an invisible being with whom one has a personal relationship.
+That was over 25 years ago, and since then, these three guiding lights have been with me.
+Jesus is different from others: I speak to him as one speaks to an invisible being with whom one has a personal relationship.
 That is why I can say: I am a Christian.

-Not in the sense of an incoherent mixture.
-I would rather speak of synthesis, that is to say that I establish a hierarchy between these different messages.
-Buddhism brings me a certain philosophy of existence, it teaches me detachment and the observation of my emotions.
-Socrates is more of an awakener; when I think of him, I say to myself “know yourself, and at the same time know that you know nothing.”
+Not in the sense of an incoherent mix.
+I would rather speak of synthesis, meaning that I establish a hierarchy among these different messages.
+Buddhism offers me a certain philosophy of existence; it teaches me detachment and the observation of my emotions.
+Socrates is more of an awakener; when I think of him, I tell myself, "Know thyself, and at the same time know that you know nothing."
 He teaches me to remain humble.
-As for Jesus, he is a presence that inhabits me.
+As for Jesus, he is a presence that dwells within me.

 How is this "synthesis" practiced?

-I try to start my day with a quarter of an hour of meditation, as I learned 25 years ago in India from the Tibetans.
-This provides mental calm and a connection between body and mind that also helps me to pray.
-I rarely go to church.
-I am an aesthete and the lack of beauty in the liturgy offends me.
-I also don't always feel enough authenticity among priests and the faithful; I often have the impression that it's all very mechanical.
-It's only in monasteries that I feel good.
-I sometimes spend a few days there and it's a real revitalization each time.
-I also like Orthodox masses, which are more lively.
-The chants and the decoration touch me: the incense, the icons...
+I try to begin my day with fifteen minutes of meditation, as I learned it 25 years ago in India from the Tibetans.
+It provides mental calm and a connection between body and mind that also helps me to pray.
+I rarely attend church.
+I am an aesthete, and the lack of beauty in the liturgy offends me.
+I don't always sense enough authenticity from priests and parishioners either; I often feel it's all very mechanical.
+It's only in monasteries that I truly feel at ease.
+I sometimes spend a few days there, and it's always a real source of renewal.
+I also enjoy Orthodox Masses, which are more vibrant.
+The chants and the decorations move me: the incense, the icons…

 You have a very individualistic approach to religion!

-What do you want?
-I am a son of my time!
+What can you expect?
+I'm a child of my time!

-Religion also has a social and public function: as its etymology says, it consists of connecting - not only to God, but to other believers.
+Religion also has a social and public function: as its etymology suggests, it consists of connecting—not only with God, but with other believers.

-I don't deny this collective dimension of religion and I understand that many people need to share their faith.
-When I myself happen to be in the middle of an assembly where I feel good, I am very happy.
-But I can also feel this collective emotion when I go to a concert or a football match!
-It arises almost everywhere as soon as individuals are connected to each other by something beyond themselves.
-But this is not the emotion I'm looking for.
-Like philosophy, religion intervenes in my life as part of a personal quest for meaning and a better life.
+I don't deny this collective dimension of religion, and I understand that many people need to share their faith.
+Personally, when I find myself in the middle of a congregation where I feel comfortable, I'm very happy.
+But I can also feel this collective emotion at a concert or a football match!
+It arises almost everywhere as soon as individuals are connected to one another by something greater than themselves.
+But that's not the emotion I'm looking for.
+Like philosophy, religion plays a role in my life as part of a personal quest for meaning and a better life.

-Given what is happening today – between the Pope's declarations and interreligious conflicts – it is more comfortable to call oneself a "solitary Christian" rather than a practicing Catholic...
+Given what's happening today—between the Pope's pronouncements and the interreligious conflicts—it's more comfortable to present oneself as a "solitary Christian" rather than a practicing Catholic…

-It is not at all for convenience!
-If I were truly linked to the Church and attached to its dogmas, I would affirm without shame that I am Catholic... even if it means saying that I do not always agree with the Pope!
-But I only feel Catholic today because of the education I received – which I do not deny – and my association with the great mystics, such as Meister Eckhart, John of the Cross or Therese of Lisieux.
-I am undoubtedly more Protestant in my personal way of living the faith and Orthodox in my liturgical sensitivity.
-And I try above all to be a disciple of Christ, even if I am very far from being able to put his teaching into practice!
+It's not at all for convenience!
+If I were truly connected to the Church and attached to its dogmas, I would affirm without shame that I am Catholic… even if it meant admitting that I don't always agree with the Pope!
+But today, I only feel Catholic because of the education I received—which I don't disavow—and my association with great mystics, like Meister Eckhart, John of the Cross, and Thérèse of Lisieux.
+I am undoubtedly more Protestant in my personal way of living the faith and Orthodox in my liturgical sensibilities.
+And above all, I try to be a disciple of Christ, even if I am very far from being able to put his teachings into practice!

-The vocation of a priest didn't interest me at all, but I had an attraction to the absolute.
-While continuing my philosophy studies, I went to live in the monastery where my best friend had just joined and I also lived in a hermitage for several months.
-These were experiences as powerful as they were difficult, and I came back from them understanding that I wasn't made for that!
-I need moments of solitude, but I am also a communicative being who needs to connect with others through sensitivity and affection.
+The priesthood didn't interest me at all, but I was drawn to the absolute.
+While pursuing my philosophy studies, I went to live in the monastery where my best friend had just entered, and I also lived in a hermitage for several months.
+These were powerful and difficult experiences, and I came away understanding that I wasn't cut out for it!
+I need moments of solitude, but I'm also a communicative person who needs to connect with others through sensitivity and emotion.

 Your approach is, in fact, spiritual and not religious…

 Absolutely.
-And for me, all the great spiritual and philosophical paths lead to a common goal: to be able to live one's life fully, without closure.
-We are all marked by fears, anxieties, emotional blockages linked to our personal history.
+And for me, all the great spiritual and philosophical paths lead to a common goal: to live life to the fullest, without closed-mindedness.
+We are all marked by fears, anxieties, and emotional blockages linked to our personal history.
 "Everything is suffering," said the Buddha.
-The main thing is that these sufferings do not encourage us to withdraw into ourselves, in fear of others and of life.
-For me, the essence of spiritual life is to teach us to say "yes" to life, to accept everything that comes, in order to live fully, rather than just survive.
-And the whole path of life is to move from fear to love.
+The essential thing is that this suffering doesn't lead us to withdraw into ourselves, fearing others and life itself.
+For me, the essence of spiritual life is teaching us to say "yes" to life, to accept everything that comes, so that we can live fully, rather than just survive.
+And the whole journey of life is about moving from fear to love.

 It sounds like you're talking about psychoanalysis…

-I underwent psychoanalysis!
+I did undergo psychoanalysis!
 About fifteen years ago, for five years, following my divorce.
-This work was an important moment of awareness.
-But on a therapeutic level, what brought me the most were the Gestalt and Rebirth courses that I did afterwards.
-I relived painful repressed emotions - including episodes from embryonic life.
-But if I did all this, it was always within the framework of a Socratic work of self-knowledge.
-I've never really wandered.
-I've always followed this spiritual path without knowing where it would lead me, but always seeking to evolve, to know myself better and to transform myself.
-With a very pronounced critical spirit, but without ever closing the door to intuition, the heart, the imagination.
+This work was a significant moment of self-awareness.
+But therapeutically, what brought me the most were the Gestalt and Rebirth workshops I did afterward.
+I relived repressed painful emotions—including episodes from my embryonic life.
+But if I did all of this, it was always within the framework of a Socratic process of self-discovery.
+I've never truly wandered.
+I've always followed this spiritual path without knowing where it would lead me, but always seeking to evolve, to know myself better, and to transform.
+With a very pronounced critical mind, but without ever closing the door to intuition, to the heart, to the imagination.

 How can such a spiritual approach help us today?

-Two systems are showing their serious shortcomings: the materialistic, mercantile system and the dogmatic religious system.
-The former can be renewed, notably through more moderate, supportive, and environmentally friendly acts of consumption.
-As for the latter crisis, it invites us not to invent a new religion but, I think, to return to our roots.
-To take Christianity as an example, the Gospels are a treasure that has not aged a bit, while Benedict XVI's discourse is worn to the core and does not meet the true spiritual expectations of our contemporaries.
+Two systems are revealing their serious shortcomings: the materialistic, mercantile system and the dogmatic religious system.
+The former can be renewed, notably through more moderate, socially responsible, and environmentally conscious acts of consumption.
+As for the second crisis, it invites us not to invent a new religion, but, I believe, to return to the sources.
+To take Christianity as an example, the Gospels are a treasure that has not aged a day, whereas Benedict XVI's discourse is worn to the bone and does not meet the true spiritual needs of our contemporaries.

 Isn't it risky to embark on this path alone?

 It's a question of balance.
-It is indeed important to have guides, to meet more advanced people, and sometimes to join a community.
-This happened at several key moments in my journey.
-But it also seems important to me to know how to leave the security of certainties, of the clan that reassures us...
-We must distance ourselves from what has been instilled in us in order to appropriate religion through personal discernment.
-Otherwise, we risk falling asleep in the reproduction of external religious gestures that do nothing to help the individual to complete work on themselves.
+It is indeed important to have guides, to meet more advanced individuals, and sometimes to join a community.
+This has happened at several key moments in my journey.
+But it also seems important to me to know when to leave behind the security of certainties, the comforting clan… We must distance ourselves from what we have been taught in order to appropriate religion through personal discernment.
+Otherwise, we risk becoming complacent in the reproduction of external religious gestures that do nothing to help the individual complete their inner work.

-This makes the individual the manufacturer of their own spirituality...
+This makes the individual the architect of their own spirituality…

-I would rather say the author or creator of their own life.
+I would say rather the author or creator of their own life.
 To exist is a fact, to live is an art.
-I would add that if the individual is fundamentally alone in their quest, they always need others to move forward, to share, to commune.
+I would add that while the individual is fundamentally alone in their quest, they always need others to move forward, to share, to connect.
 Spirituality must above all allow us to learn to love, and this cannot be done without others!
-But for centuries we have become so accustomed to thinking that being a Christian means being baptized and going to Mass that we have almost forgotten the heart of Jesus' universalist message, which is love for others and the personal search for truth.
-To the Samaritan woman who asks him whether we should worship God in Jerusalem as the Jews claim, or on the mountain of Samaria as the Samaritans do, Jesus replies: neither!
-We must "worship God in spirit and in truth because God is spirit."
-The true temple, where the encounter with God takes place, is the spirit and the heart of the human being.
-It then matters little what religious culture we belong to.
+But for centuries we've become so accustomed to thinking that being Christian means being baptized and going to Mass that we've almost forgotten the heart of Jesus' universalist message, which is love for others and the personal search for truth.
+To the Samaritan woman who asks him whether God should be worshipped in Jerusalem, as the Jews claim, or on the mountain of Samaria, as the Samaritans do, Jesus replies: neither!
+We must "worship God in spirit and in truth, because God is spirit."
+The true temple, where we encounter God, is the mind and heart of the human being.
+The religious culture to which one belongs is then irrelevant.

-Each of your books, essays, or novels sells hundreds of thousands of copies worldwide, and your play sells out.
-What is the key to your success?
+Each of your books, essays, or novels sells hundreds of thousands of copies worldwide, your play is sold out… What is the key to your success?

-Perhaps simply because the quest I have been pursuing for over thirty years is in line with current expectations.
-Many people are looking for something other than what mercantile society or religious institutions offer them.
+Perhaps simply because the quest I have been pursuing for over thirty years resonates with current expectations.
+Many people are searching for something other than what consumer society or religious institutions offer them.
 There is the search for a good and just life, which can involve psychological work or various philosophical and spiritual encounters.

 So you are rather optimistic…

 I am a tragic optimist!
-Death is unbearable and life is full of suffering, but it can offer us great joys, and we can achieve lasting happiness and end up accepting our finiteness.
-Human beings often behave in a selfish, even cruel way, but each individual has within them forces of goodness just waiting to be expressed.
-We are going through a difficult period, we are creating a planetary civilization undermined by ecological and ideological risks, but isn't this also an opportunity to overcome our differences linked to fears and cultural clashes, in order to discover what brings us together?
-I truly believe that we can move towards a civilization that accepts the richness of diversity, in a profound humanism.
-The real divide is not between believers and non-believers or between the Western world and the Muslim world.
+Death is unbearable and life is full of suffering, but it can offer us great joys, and we can achieve lasting happiness and ultimately accept our mortality.
+Human beings often behave selfishly, even cruelly, but each individual has within them forces of goodness just waiting to be expressed.
+We are going through a difficult period; we are creating a global civilization riddled with ecological and ideological risks.
+But isn't this also an opportunity to overcome our differences stemming from fears and cultural clashes, in order to discover what unites us?
+I truly believe we can move towards a civilization that embraces the richness of diversity, rooted in profound humanism.
+The real divide is not between believers and non-believers, or between the Western world and the Muslim world.
 It is between those who respect human beings and those who do not.

-What do we still lack to get there?
+What do we still need to achieve this?

-It is undoubtedly necessary for each individual to accept transformation.
-We must move away from a logic of obedience—to dogmas, to advertising slogans...—to enter into a logic of responsibility and discernment.
-This requires education and knowledge combining science, philosophy, and spirituality.
-It is because individuals will transform themselves, will be more conscious and awake, that the world will improve.
+Undoubtedly, each individual must accept the need for transformation.
+We must move beyond a logic of obedience—to dogmas, to advertising slogans—and embrace a logic of responsibility and discernment.
+This requires education and knowledge that combines science, philosophy, and spirituality.
+It is because individuals transform themselves, become more conscious and awakened, that the world will improve.

 Interview by Anne-Laure Gannac.